Prints guide

 Are the materials used sustainably sourced?

-The solid-wood frames come from raw ash and oak trees grown in sustainably managed forests in north America, where they’re left to mature slowly to achieve an even colour and texture.
+The solid-wood frames come from raw ash and oak trees grown in sustainably managed forests in North America, where they’re left to mature slowly to achieve an even colour and texture.

-The paper is a sustainably sourced.
+The paper is also sustainably sourced.

 What type of glass is used in the frames?